 This course is available to start in January 2025, which means you will graduate in the summer graduation.
 If you choose to start in January 2025 you will undertake Semester two modules first, followed by your dissertation project and then undertake Semester one modules in September.
-Please view more information about the modules and your funding options on the course page.
+Please note that part-time study is not available for students starting this course in January.

 International students may be able to study this course on a part-time basis but this is dependent on visa regulations.
 Please visit the Government website for more information about student visas.

 If you're able to study part-time, you'll study the same modules as the full-time master's degree over a longer period, usually 24 months.
 You can make studying work for you by arranging your personal schedule around lectures and seminars which take place during the day.
 After you complete all the taught modules, you will complete your final dissertation or project and will celebrate your achievements at graduation the following term.

 Studying part-time means you can study alongside work or any other life commitments.
 You will study the same modules as the full-time master's degree over a longer period, usually 24 months.
 You can make studying work for you by arranging your personal schedule around lectures and seminars which take place during the day.
 After you complete all the taught modules, you will complete your final dissertation or project and will celebrate your achievements at graduation the following term.

 Your first semester will introduce you to theories, concepts and methods of modern geomechanics, industry innovation and employee practice, surface waves, nearshore morphological process and estuary processes, the advances in construction materials, and probability theory.

 This module introduces students to advanced theories, concepts and methods of modern geomechanics, with emphasis on: – Advanced methods of simulation – Plasticity theory – Stability analysis – Groundwater flow analysis – Constitutive modelling.